anasty17/mirror-leech-telegram-bot/README.md

 - Ability to leech splitted file parts in media group.
 Setting for each user
 - Download using premium account if available
 - Download restricted messages (document or link) by tg private/public/super links
+- Custom upload destination for each task or user

 ### Google